 "If you eat meat, something had to die."

 Hogs- Our hogs are pastured heritage breeds that grow more slowly than conventional hogs.
 They are butchered at around 8 months.
-Our hogs are loaded right out of the pasture.
-We simply pull the truck and trailer into the pasture, open the trailer door, pour out some feed in the trailer and close the door after they walk in.
-We generally take 10-14 hogs at a time.
-The hogs are processed at a facility in Celestine, about an hour and a half away.
-It is a small, family run processing facility.
+Our hogs are loaded right out of the pasture using a make-shift corral.
+We generally take 16 hogs at a time in our stock trailer.
+The hogs are processed at a small, family-run processing plant located about an hour and a half from the farm.
 While there may be processors closer to us, we have a good relationship with these folks and trust that the meat we get back is always meat from animals we produced.
-The hogs have never seemed to be all that bothered by being in the trailer so we take them either late on Sunday evening or early Monday morning.
-The hogs are unloaded, weighed and put in a stall with water until processing.
+The hogs have never seemed to be all that bothered by being in the trailer, but we like to load in the morning and take them straight to the processor where they are unloaded, weighed and put in a stall with water until processing.
 They are brought into a room where they are quickly and calmly killed- more specifically for those who will later ask, they are shot in the head.
 Each hog that is processed produces around 140 lbs. of pork.

 Cattle- Our cattle are processed between 22-24 months of age, generally in the late spring and late fall.
 The cattle are accustomed to being rotated to new pastures, grazing all over the farm.
 At processing time, we bring them into a corral and funnel them into a chute and onto the trailer.
 The cattle seem to be more stressed in the trailer than the hogs, so we like to load them and take them straight to the processor just before processing so they don't have the stress being kept in the trailer or stall.
 The cattle are killed in the same manner as the hogs.
 Each steer that is processed produces around 500 lbs. of beef.